 Meanwhile, Matt Asay, in a post at TechRepublic, calls Fair Source “the worst of all words, because it introduces unnecessary complexity into the licensing process, none of which is intended to benefit developers.”

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Sourcegraph.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Sourcegraph.